doitintl/kube-secrets-init/README.md

 ## `kube-secrets-init` mutation

-The `kube-secrets-init` injects a `copy-secrets-init` `initContainer` into a target Pod, mounts `/secrets-init/bin` and copies [`secrets-init`](https://github.com/doitintl/secrets-init) tool into the mounted volume.
+The `kube-secrets-init` injects a `copy-secrets-init` `initContainer` into a target Pod, mounts `/helper/bin` (default; can be changed with the `volume-path` flag) and copies the [`secrets-init`](https://github.com/doitintl/secrets-init) tool into the mounted volume.
 It also modifies Pod `entrypoint` to `secrets-init` init system, following original command and arguments, extracted either from Pod specification or from Docker image.

 ## What `secrets-init` does